DeepBrainChain/DBC-DOC/chain_ops/machine_online_en.md

 - Before binding, please make sure you have enough balance in your wallet.
 (Each card is estimated to be 100,000 DBC).

+  > DBC-Mainnet is launched, Please go to https://www.dbcwallet.io/?rpc=wss%3A%2F%2Finfo.dbcwallet.io#/explorer to make machine onchain!
+  > The following steps in browser should be done in DBC-Mainnet

 ### 1. Capital account binding control account

 - Description：